-Don’t Let your Shrubs Fall Victim to the Frost
+Don’t Let your Trees & Shrubs Fall Victim to the Frost

-After a very enjoyable fall and early winter, the weather forecast for the upcoming weeks in the Valley is calling for some very cold nights.
-In fact, we are already beginning to see some frost and very cold temperatures in areas around town.
+After a very enjoyable fall, the weather forecast for the upcoming weeks is calling for some very cold nights.
+In fact, we are already beginning to see some frost and very cold temperatures.
 After your trees and plants have thrived throughout the fall season it is important to take the proper steps to protect and care for them, so they will be healthy once spring shows up and reach their full potential.

 Plants and shrub materials such as Bougainvillea’s, Lantana, Hibiscus, Tropical Bird of Paradise, Boxwood Beauties and younger Citrus trees are some of the more common landscape items that are affected by the cold weather.
 If you don’t know the types of plants you have, take some photos and bring them down to the nursery so we can help you figure out which ones might need extra protection this winter.